Professors: Patricia Flatt

 Assistant professors: Mary Layne Harrell, Feier Hou

-Provides preparation for professional work in chemistry or forensic science; graduate work in chemistry, environmental or forensic science; or pre-professional training in the health sciences or secondary education.
-Coupling the program with an appropriate minor prepares students to enter related fields such as biochemistry, oceanography, pharmacy, toxicology and the atmospheric sciences.
+Provides preparation for professional work in chemistry or forensic science; graduate work in chemistry or forensic science; or pre-professional training in the health sciences or secondary education.
+Coupling the program with an appropriate minor prepares students to enter related fields such as biochemistry, oceanography, pharmacy, toxicology and the environmental or atmospheric sciences.
 Through the study of general, organic, analytical and physical chemistry, students gain an understanding of the world around them.

 - Demonstrate an understanding of major concepts, theoretical principles and experimental findings in chemistry.